 What is IVF?

-Ovarian stimulation produces several ovarian follicles, each of which contains an egg.
-This is achieved by injecting the female with fertility medicine for a few days.
+• Ovarian stimulation produces several ovarian follicles, each of which contains an egg.
+This is achieved by injecting the female with fertility stimulating medicine for a few days.

-Transfer of one or more embryos into the uterus.
+• Transfer of one or two embryos into the uterus.

 Who Should Consider IVF?

-All other causes of infertility (e.g., endometriosis, ovulation disorders, and unexplained infertility).
+• All other causes of infertility (e.g., endometriosis, ovulation disorders, and idiopathic infertility).

 What are the risks of the IVF method?